What You'll Find On This Page

 Serbia Travel Blog: Day Trips from Belgrade, Serbia

 While there may be plenty of things to do in Belgrade as it is, you should definitely also take the time to explore some other places in Serbia when visiting the country.
 Even if you just go to try the great Serban food.

-As the capital city, Belgrade is the nation’s premier tourist destination.
+As the capital city, Belgrade is the nation’s premier tourist destination and a great home base for exploring the country.
 It’s the hub of commerce, arts, culture and so on.
 That all, of course, makes the city quite a busy place.
 So, if you’d like to escape the big city, you can go on one of these day trips from Belgrade.

 7 Recommended Day Trips from Belgrade

 Serbia is not that big a country and you can get pretty much anywhere in the country from Belgrade within just a few hours’ drive.
 In fact, most of the day trips from Belgrade below are less than two hours by car from the capital.
 Easy-peasy!